 Early Resolution and Case Management Process

-The Victoria Early Resolution and Case Management Model was started in 2019 as a new process in the Provincial Court Rules.
-It is designed to encourage parties to resolve family disputes by agreement or to help them obtain just and timely decisions in provincial court.
+The Early Resolution and Case Management Model started in Victoria in 2019 as a new process in the Provincial Court Rules.
+It was designed to encourage parties to resolve family disputes by agreement or to help them get just and timely decisions in provincial court.
 Feedback from the public consultation on the Provincial Court Family Rules as well on the Victoria process have helped improve the early resolution and case management process.

-What is the Victoria Early Resolution and Case Management process?
+What is the Early Resolution and Case Management process?

 The early resolution and case management process applies to issues under the Family Law Act.
 It introduces early resolution requirements for family law matters in provincial court in the Surrey and Victoria registries.